Following The Beat

 The beat may be fast or slow, but it must be regular.
 Each beat has to have the same duration.

 You’ve all heard the lead into a song when the lead singer counts to four and then the music begins.
 Or perhaps you’ve heard a drummer click the drum sticks together to begin a song.
-In both cases, they’re setting the tempo for the song.
+In both cases, they were setting the tempo for the song.
 The tempo is simply the speed at which the song is played.

 Standard time, the most common time, means the music gets 4 beats per measure.

 When writing music down on paper for other musicians to play the music is divided into what is called measures.
-The measures are divided into vertical lines.
+The measures are divided by vertical lines.
 The lines that musical notes are placed on are called staffs.